gkrajewski/CDI-online/README.md

 www \
 |–– functions \
 |–– languages * in this folder you create subfolders for any language that you will use for testing

-    |–– example_language * you can name subfolders however you like, in our case we have pl (for Polish), en-gb (for English), no (for Norwegian)  \
+    |–– example_language * you can name subfolders however you like, in our case we have pl (for Polish), en-gb (for English), no (for Norwegian)

         |–– preSettings.csv
-&nbsp;

         |–– forms \

             |–– static \

             |–– adaptive * in this folder you can create subfolders for every form \

                 |–– uniSettings&translations.csv \

                 |–– example_form * you can name subfolders however you like \

                     |–– items.csv \

                     |–– settings&translations.csv \

                     |–– startThetas.csv